kuckikirukia/CS290-Project/README.md

 Live link: http://flip1.engr.oregonstate.edu:17590/

 #### Homepage
-* Picture carousel (i.e. slideshow) that has autoplay and forward/back buttons.
-Implemented using Bootstrap 4. (picture carousel)
+* (Picture carousel) - has autoplay and forward/back buttons.
+(Bootstrap 4)
-* Addition links at the bottom of the page that leads to other parts of the website. (internal links)
+* (Links) -located at the bottom of the page that leads to other parts of the website.
+(HTML/CSS)

 #### News
-* Several unordered HTML list elements, where the entries describe Path of Exile's development timeline. (unordered HTML lists)
+* (Unordered HTML list) - entries describe Path of Exile's development timeline.
+(HTML/CSS)
-* Entries are placed inside a scrollbox. (scrollbox)
+* (Scrollbox) - entries located inside a scrollbox.

 #### Media
-* Two YouTube embedded videos, which are implemented using HTML/iframes. (videos)
+* (Videos) - Two YouTube embedded videos.
+(HTML)
-* Several download buttons for random fruit images. (download buttons)
+* (Download buttons) - you can have some fruit images.
+(HTML/CSS)

 #### Ladder
-* A table with player ranking data from Path of Exile's official API.
-(Ajax/JS)
+* (Scroll/Other) - A table with player ranking data from Path of Exile's official API.
+(JS/Ajax)
-* The table is also placed inside a scrollbox.

 #### Contact Us
-* Leave a comment form, where the data is sent to http://web.engr.oregonstate.edu/~zhangluy/tools/class-content/form_tests/check_request.php (POST request)
+* (POST form) - Leave a comment form, where the data is sent to http://web.engr.oregonstate.edu/~zhangluy/tools/class-content/form_tests/check_request.php (HTML)
-* Subscribe form, where the data is posted to https://httpbin.org/ and received back into a corresponding table.
-(POST request)
+* (POST form) - Subscribe form, where the data is posted to https://httpbin.org/ and when returned it is added to the member table at the right side.
+(JS/Ajax)

 #### General
-* All pages include the same horizontal menu bar, with external links.
-Implemented using JS.
-(JS/DOM)
+* (Horizontal menu) - included in all pages, where buttons lead to internal or external pages.
+(JS)
-* Different background images for most subpages.
+* (Pictures) Different background images for most pages.
+(HTML/CSS)

 # References
 #### Homepage